sm2909/LifeStyleCheck/README.md

 # LifeStyleCheck

-LifeStyleCheck is a React application designed to help users monitor and improve their lifestyle choices.
-This project leverages modern web technologies, including Tailwind CSS for styling, Lucide React icons for beautiful UI elements, markdown support for rich content, and Google's Generative AI for intelligent recommendations.
+LifeStyleCheck is a **Smart AI-Based Lifestyle Self-Assessment Tool** designed to support workers, artisans, and students by helping them understand and improve their daily routines.
+This chat-based web application asks 10 simple, non-medical lifestyle questions covering areas such as sleep, physical activity, diet, hydration, stress, screen time, work–life balance, and social interaction.

+Using **Generative AI (Google Gemini API)**, the system analyzes user responses and generates a structured lifestyle report highlighting positive habits, potential risk areas, and realistic improvement suggestions.
+The solution does not store personal data, ensuring privacy and ethical usage.

+This project aligns with NSS themes of **Artisans, Industries and Livelihood** and **Basic Amenities**, focusing on improving daily well-being, awareness, and productivity through smart technology.

 ## Table of Contents